casdoor/casdoor-website/docs/deploy/k8s.md

 ---

 ## Deploy Casdoor in k8s
-We have given out a basic example of deploying Casdoor into k8s.
-In the root folder of casdoor, there exist a file named "k8s.yaml", which include a example minimum configuration to be used in deploying casdoor in k8s, a deployment and a service.
+We have given a basic example of deploying Casdoor into k8s.
+In the root folder of casdoor, there exists a file named "k8s.yaml", which includes an example minimum configuration to be used in deploying casdoor in k8s, a deployment and a service.

 First, make sure that you have modified the conf/app.conf so that the casdoor can successfully connect to the database, and the database is running.
 Second, make sure k8s is able to pull the necessary images.